asibic/glassalpha/site/docs/getting-started/quickstart.md

 # Development Quick Start

 !!! warning "Pre-Alpha Software"
-    Glass Alpha is under active development.
+    GlassAlpha is under active development.
 The audit generation features described in our documentation are planned but not yet implemented.

 ## Current Development Setup